pixl8/Preside-CMS-CommandBox-Commands/README.md

 Once you have CommandBox up and running, you'll need to issue the following commands:

     CommandBox> cd (pathtouserdirectory)/.CommandBox/cfml
-    CommandBox> forgebox install Preside-CMS-CommandBox-Commands
+    CommandBox> forgebox install PresideCMS-Commands
     CommandBox> reload

 ### Method 2, manual install

-1. Either download and extract the commands from [Foregebox](http://www.coldbox.org/forgebox/view/PresideCMS-Commands) or clone this repository
+1. Either download and extract the commands from [Forgebox](http://www.coldbox.org/forgebox/view/PresideCMS-Commands) or clone this repository
 2. Copy the commands/preside folder into your `(pathtouserdirectory)/.CommandBox/cfml/commands` folder

 ## Usage